jaydenjo7/spoti_gen/README.md

 1. Open a split terminal
 2. Type cd backend
+3. Type yarn install
-3. Type npm run devStart
+4. Type npm run devStart to start the backend environment

 ## The Frontend
-1. On the other terminal, type cd client
+1. On the other terminal
+2. Type cd client
+3. Type yarn install
-2. Type yarn start
+4. Type yarn start to start the frontend environment

 # That is it for the setup, enjoy Spotigen!